MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-google-ads.md

 1. In the **Connection for export** field, choose a connection from the Google Ads section.
 If you don't see this section name, then no connections of this type are available to you.

-1. Enter your **[Google Ads audience ID](https://support.google.com/google-ads/answer/7558048?hl=en#:~:text=Audience%20lists%20is%20a%20section,Display%20Network%20through%20remarketing%20campaigns.)** and select **Connect** to initialize the connection to Google Ads.
+1. If you want to create a new audience, leave the Google Audience ID field blank.
+We will automatically create a new audience in your Google Ads account and use the name of the exported segment.
+If you want to update an existing Google Ads audience, enter your [Google Ads audience ID](https://support.google.com/google-ads/answer/7558048?hl=en#:~:text=Audience%20lists%20is%20a%20section,Display%20Network%20through%20remarketing%20campaigns.)

-1. In the **Data matching** section, in the **Email** field, select the field that represents a customer's email address.
+1. In the **Data matching** section, select one or more data fields to export, and select the field that represents the corresponding data fields in Customer Insights.

 1. Select the segments you want to export.
-You can export up to 1 million customer profiles in total to Google Ads.

 Saving an export doesn't run the export immediately.